 Password Best Practices

 Password recommendations and usage have changed greatly over the years.
-Below is the most current recommendations for best practices for password creation and storage:
+Below are the most current recommendations for best practices for password creation and storage:

 Length over Complexity